 What if you could quickly create your own videos, right from your desktop?
 Surprised?
 Well, don’t be!
 Even you can create interactive videos which are short, crisp, to the point, and engage your learners at a whole new level.
 And guess what?
-There are many basic tools which are easily available on the internet that allow you to make great videos!
+There are many basic tools that are easily available on the internet that allow you to make great videos.

 Let’s step through the process of creating a learning video of your existing presentation, with the help of these tools.

 It is absolutely vital that you plan your conversion process first.
 This would help you avoid unnecessary “outtakes” and prevent you from pulling your hair out.